sarvex/exercism-generic-track/README.md

 ## How to improve the process for the next new maintainer

-It's crucial that we improve the documentation and instructions for launching a track.
+It is crucial that we improve the documentation and instructions for launching a track.
 The best people to discover issues with our current process are new maintainers, launching a track for the first time.
 Unfortunately, that's the worst possible time for them to fix the documentation, because they've got the least amount of knowledge about how Exercism is put together.